Paying for Care

 Medicaid

-This federal/state program will pay for long term care in a nursing home if you are low income with few remaining assets.
-You qualify after spending down your income and any savings/resources (if you have them).
-People with Medicare may also qualify for Medicaid based on income, assets or very high medical bills.
-Due to what’s called a state-based waiver, Virginia Medicaid will also pay for long term services and supports, not just care in a skilled nursing facility/nursing home.
+This federal/state program will pay for long-term care in a nursing home if you are low income with few remaining assets.
+You can qualify after spending down your income and any savings/resources (if you have them).
+People with Medicare may also qualify for Medicaid based on income, assets or high medical bills.
+Due to what’s called a state-based waiver, Virginia Medicaid will also pay for long-term services and supports, not just care in a skilled nursing facility/nursing home.
 This means you can receive long-term care at home if you qualify.

 Long-Term Care Insurance